smooJitter/guru-loaders-fp/src/loaders/DICTIONARY.md

 ---

+## Loader Reliability & Testing Standards (2024)

+- **Defensive input validation:** All loaders must validate input and handle null, undefined, or invalid arguments gracefully.
+- **Error handling:** All loaders must catch and log errors, and never throw uncaught exceptions during normal operation.
+- **Test coverage:** Every loader and utility is covered by comprehensive tests for happy, edge, and failure paths, with 80%+ branch coverage required.
+- **Reliability:** Loaders are resilient to unexpected input and runtime errors, as demonstrated by the test suite.

+---

 ## env

 **Description:** Loads environment-specific configuration and variables, ensuring the application runs with the correct settings for each environment.